Archive

 The Awesome Splendor of Kingston’s Holy Trinity Cathedral

-With more than 3,000 square feet of murals and frescos on its ceiling and walls, Kingston’s Holy Trinity is, undoubtedly, the most beautiful church in Jamaica and one of the most beautiful in the Caribbean.
+With more than 3,000 square feet of murals and frescos on its ceiling and walls, Kingston’s Holy Trinity Cathedral is, undoubtedly, the most beautiful church in Jamaica and one of the most beautiful in the Caribbean.
 It covers 12,600 square feet.

 Holy Trinity Cathedral, Kingston, Jamaica